RDHPCS Cloud Computing

 If a user finds specific packages are not present in the base boot image, the user can add it by creating own custom image.
 Follow the steps to create a custom snapshot.

-After a snapshot is created, the next step is to reference it in the cluster Resource configuration.
+After a snapshot is created, the next step is to reference

 From the Parallel Works banner, click on the “Compute” tab, and double click on the resource link to edit it.